LuisitoRizado/Simple-CRUD-using-React-Redux/README.md

 # Simple-CRUD-using-React-Redux
-This a simple CRUD operations using Redux toolkit for react, This is my beginning using this library It doesn't have the best styles, it's just for practice.
+This a simple CRUD operations using Redux toolkit for react, This is my beginning using redux It doesn't have the best styles, it's just for practice.

 Here you can see the taks that you added, the applicaction keeps the state